 The ACLU works to defend and preserve individual rights and liberties.
 Oceanside Offices have very low cost legal consultations once a month.

-Legal assistance for permanent residents related to immigration, bankruptcy, debt/credit, and housing.
+Legal Aid Society offers legal assistance for permanent residents related to immigration, bankruptcy, debt/credit, and housing.
 Accepting of domestic violence victims, farm workers, human trafficking survivors, people with criminal histories, LGBTQ, and immigrants.